an-Iceberg/read_me/README.md

 - 👋 Hi, I’m @Iceberg.
 - 👀 I’m interested in any and all things science.
-- 🌱 I’m currently learning french, russian and C++.
+- 🌱 I’m currently learning french, russian, C++, TypeScript, Node.js, Express.js, SQL, Raspberry Pi and Frontend Web Development.
 - 💞️ I’m looking to collaborate on nothing for now.
 I still need to collect and build up experience
 - 📫 How to reach me: You cannot.
 - How do I get rid of ^those^ emojis?